IMMIGRANTS. DANCE. ARTS. TASK FORCE

 Art Space Sanctuary

-Abou Farman (He/Him/His) is an anthropologist, writer and artist, Abou Farman is author of the books On Not Dying: Secular Immortality in the Age of Technoscience (2020, Minneapolis: Univ.
+An anthropologist, writer and artist, Abou Farman is author of On Not Dying: Secular Immortality in the Age of Technoscience (2020, Minneapolis: Univ.
 Minn.
 Press) and Clerks of the Passage (2012, Montreal: Linda Leith Press).
-He is Assistant Professor of Anthropology at The New School for Social Research and founder of Art Space Sanctuary as well as the Shipibo Conibo Center of NY.
+He is Associate Professor of Anthropology at The New School for Social Research and founder of Art Space Sanctuary as well as the Shipibo Conibo Center of NY.

 Alberto Lopez, Artistic Director